-Another anti-junta party, Thai Raksa Chart, last week faced legal action, which could lead to its dissolution.
+Another anti-junta party, Thai Raksa Chart, last week faced legal action which could lead to its dissolution.
 Future Forward leader Thanathorn will now face court next week.
-Thanathorn, along with two other party executives, have been accused of entering false information into the computer system after they criticised the junta on their online livestream “Return Friday to the People” – a parody on the Premier Prayut Chan-o-cha’s televised monologue “Return Happiness to the People” programme.
+Thanathorn, along with two other party executives, have been accused of entering false information into the computer system after they criticised the junta on their online show “Return Friday to the People” – a parody on the Premier Prayut Chan-o-cha’s televised monologue “Return Happiness to the People” programme.

 Thanathorn and his Future Forward Party are popular among young and progressive voters.
 Observers are also speculating that if Thai Raksa Chart Party were to be dissolved, some of their supporters could transfer their votes to Future Forward, seen as another pillar in the anti-junta camp.
 NCPO spokesman Colonel Winthai Suvaree insisted yesterday that due legal process was being followed.
 The NCPO has not done anything to expedite the procedure, he said.